 Step 3: Interceptors - The Secret Weapon

-Interceptors are where OkHttp shines.
-They let you modify requests and responses globally without touching business logic.
+Here's where OkHttp separates itself from the competition.
+Interceptors let you modify requests and responses globally without touching business logic.
+Think of them as middleware for your HTTP client.

 Automatic Retry Interceptor

-Here's a production-ready retry interceptor that handles transient failures:
+Network failures are inevitable.
+APIs go down, connections drop, servers hiccup.
+Here's a production-ready retry interceptor that handles transient failures intelligently:

 public class SmartRetryInterceptor implements Interceptor {